Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 FHA Cash-Out Refinance Loan Rules You Should Know

-What should borrowers know about FHA cash-out refinance loans?
-There are many areas, but some of the most important include how you can use the proceeds of a cash-out refinance loan, and the rules the lender is required to follow when verifying the borrower is eligible for a cash-out loan.
+There are a few rules to keep in mind, but some of the most important include how you can use the proceeds of a cash-out refinance loan and the rules the lender follows when verifying the borrower’s eligibility for a cash-out loan.

 Borrowers may wish to pay off credit card debt with an FHA Cash-Out refinance loan, or use the money to pay off nuisance debt, buy a car, go on vacation, etc.